 Anyway, back to Gen Z. They have really started to build a reputation as the ‘ethical generation’.
 From sustainability to human rights, they care a lot more about who they are buying from and where their products come from.
 They tend to prefer to shop from small businesses that support the local community, business owners and the economy.
 Good news for D2C as ordering direct means consumers can support the business better rather than ordering through a marketplace and is therefore, often seen as more ‘ethical’.

 Additionally, Gen Z may be more likely to order from you if your business aligns with their values.
 For example, research has shown that Gen Z not only prefer to shop sustainably, but are prepared to pay more for it.
 Whatever it might be that makes your business stand out… Do you focus on local ingredients, have a vegan only menu or give back to your community?
-It could be anything, but it could also be the hook that makes members of this generation relate to you and subsequently spark loyalty.
+It could be anything, but it could also be the hook that makes members of this generation loyal to you.

 If there’s one thing that Gen Z are known for, it’s social media.
 They have grown up surrounded by the internet and smartphones, it’s their norm!
 It’s how they keep up to date with current affairs, chat to friends and family, and it’s also how they shop!
 60% use instagram as a way to discover new brands and products.
 With social commerce on the rise, if you want to get in front of Gen Z, social media is where you need to be!